1993 Detroit Lions season

-The 1993 Detroit Lions season was the 64th season in franchise history.
-The Lions improved from the 1992 season, and finished 10-6 and winning the NFC Central Division for the second time in three years.
+The 1993 season was the Detroit Lions' 64th season in the National Football League (NFL), their 60th In Detroit, and their fifth under the head coach Wayne Fontes.
+The Lions improved upon their 5–11 record from the previous season, after a win against the Minnesota Vikings in Week 9, finishing at 10–6 and winning the NFC Central Division for the second time in three years.

-In the playoffs, the Lions were upset in the Wild Card Round at home to the Green Bay Packers on a Brett Favre 40-yard touchdown pass to Sterling Sharpe with 55 seconds left.
+In the playoffs, the Lions were upset in the Wild Card Round at home by the Green Bay Packers on a Brett Favre 40-yard touchdown pass to Sterling Sharpe with 55 seconds left.

-The 1993 season was the last time they would win the NFC Central and is, as of 2023, their last division championship.
+The 1993 season was the last time they would win the NFC Central and was their last division championship until 2023.